-Joint algorithms move over the joint space of graphs and precision matrices.
-An additional benefit of this strategy is that with the samples $(G^{(1)},K^{(1)}),\dots,(G^{(S)},K^{(S)})$ one can perform inference on the precision matrix.
-However, one is often just interested in retrieving the structure of the underlying graph.
+A benefit of joint MCMC methods is that with the samples $(G^{(0)},\mathbf{K}^{(0)}),\dots,(G^{(S)},\mathbf{K}^{(S)})$, one can perform inference on the precision matrix.
+However, one is often just interested in retrieving the structure of the true graph.
 In that case, obtaining a new precision matrix at every iteration is a computational burden.
-The class of algorithms in this subsection overcomes this burden by only exploring the graph space.
-We will also refer to these types of algorithms as G-algorithms.
+The class of methods in this subsection overcomes this burden by creating a Markov chain $(G^{(0)},\dots,G^{(S)})$ only over the graph space.
+We also refer to these types of methods as G-methods.

-However, this strategy comes with a challenge: it requires the calculation of the posterior $P(\mathbf{Y}|G)$ in Equation \eqref{eq:ylikelihood}.
-Some G-algorithms use the $G$-Wishart prior \eqref{eq:Gwishart} and evaluate the posterior by approximating the ratio in Equation \eqref{eq:ylikelihood2}.
-Approximation techniques of this ratio are the Monte Carlo approximation of \cite{Massam2005} or the Laplace approximation of \citet{Laplace}.
-The G-Mode Oriented Stochastic Search (G-MOSS) algorithm by \citet{Stochastic2013} uses the Laplace approximation for the ratio in \eqref{eq:ylikelihood2} and continues to develop a stochastic search algorithm to find graphs with a high posterior probability $P(G|\mathbf{Y})$.
-The Sequential Monte Carlo (SMC) algorithms G-SMC-1 and G-SMC-2 by, respectively, \citet{SMCTan} and \citet{SMCBoom}, use a combination of the Monte Carlo and Laplace approximations.
-They then use carefully designed sequential Monte Carlo samplers to obtain MCMC samples of the graphs.
-The G-Marginal Pseudo Likelihood (G-MPL) algorithm by \citet{PseudoPensar} was the first to circumvent the ratio of normalizing constants altogether.
-Instead, this algorithm approximates $P(\mathbf{Y}|G)$ using a product of conditional probabilities:

-$\hat{P}(\mathbf{Y}|G)$ has a closed-form expression without normalizing constants allowing for more efficient Bayesian structure learning in higher dimensions.
-Using this technique, the G-MPL algorithm moves over the graph space and outputs a consistent estimator of the underlying graph.
-With this approximation, the G-MPL-Reversible Jump (G-MPL-RJ) algorithm by \citet{MPLpaper} designs a discrete time MCMC algorithm over the graph space by choosing transition probabilities that will ensure detailed balance (Equation \ref{eq:detailedbalance}):